 Creative Writing Competition: ‘A Changing World’

-National Literacy Trust and Doncaster Stories are delighted to launch an exciting creative writing competition as part of the Connecting Stories project, with support from authors Cat Weldon and Bethan Woollvin.
+National Literacy Trust and Doncaster Stories are delighted to launch an exciting creative writing competition as part of the Connecting Stories project, with support from author Cat Weldon.
 We are inviting children aged 7-11 from Doncaster to create a piece of writing based on the theme ‘A Changing World’.

 What does ‘A Changing World’ mean to you?
 Perhaps you’ll write about an event from long ago, share a vision for the future or reflect on how your world has changed over the past year.